keploy/docs/docs/concepts/what-is-a-keploy-sdk.md

    - Dependency calls
    - API Response

 2. Replay the API request with captured dependency mocks to identify noisy fields.
-Read more about how [Keploy de-noising](/docs/keploy-explained/introduction#3-accurate-noise-detection) works.
 3. Replay all the test-cases captured and mock the dependencies for the application

 Comparing the expected and actual responses for an API call happens at the [Keploy Server](/docs/server/introduction).